-We have focused on China's effect through competition in the final goods market, but an alternative way in which China could affect technical progress is through allowing Western firms to buy cheaper intermediate inputs and offshore low value added parts of the production chain.
-We investigate this by adapting the offshoring measure of Feenstra and Hansen (1999) for China, which uses the input-output tables to measure for each industry the input weighted share of Chinese imports in its input industries.
+We have focused on China's effect through competition in the final goods market, but an alternative way in which China could affect technical progress is through allowing Western firms to buy cheaper intermediate inputs and offshore low value added parts of the production chain.49 We investigate this by adapting the offshoring measure of Feenstra and Hansen (1999) for China, which uses the input-output tables to measure for each industry the share of Chinese inputs in total imported inputs50.
+Column (1) of Table 10 includes this China offshoring measure in the patent equation.
+It enters with a positive but insignificant coefficient.
+Interestingly, in columns (2) and (3) we look at IT and TFP and do find a significant positive impact of offshoring.
+Throughout Table 10, the share of Chinese imports in the final goods market (our baseline measure) remains positive and significant with only slightly lower coefficients.51